JorgeSarricolea/Learning-Git/README.md

 ```
 git reflog
 ```
-#### If we didn't commit but still want to revert the changes to a specific file we could use the following command:
+#### The checkout command will allow us to see how the file originally looked before being modified by the current commits.
+You can see an example of how it would be used usng de commit ID:
 ```
-git checkout -- fileName.withExtension
+git checkout abc12345 fileName.js
 ```
-#### If we want to destroy all the changes without having made a commit we can use:
+#### Now, if we want to go back to the current version, the last commit we made, we can use the following command:
 ```
-git reset --hard
+git checkout master fileName.js
 ```
+#### I'll provide you with a graphical example of how the Git flowchart works:
+(URL de la Imagen)

 ### <br>Modify files</br>